 - Started Financial Samurai when I was 31

 My savings and investments gave me the confidence to dream of a different life.
-The severance was the catalyst to take the leap of faith.
+The severance was the catalyst to take the leap of faith and become an entrepreneur.
 Finally, running Financial Samurai was something I loved to do.
 Make sure you retire to something, not from something.